 Let’s illustrate the process with an example, but first establish some premises:

-Main goal of a storefront is to allow users to checkout products.
+The main goal of a storefront is to allow users to checkout products.

 Successfully getting from point A to B or Z in a test, while emulating a Persona with disabilities, will result in a number of successfully complied accessibility criteria.

 Before getting into what a Persona is, let’s clarify empathy.
 It sounds like something easy to do, we’ve heard it many times: “put ourselves in somebody else’s shoes”, how hard could it be?
-Well, turns out people have different levels of empathy and are usually influenced by their own life experience … so it’s not that easy.
+Well, turns out people have different levels of empathy and are usually influenced by their own life experiences… so it’s not that easy.

 Sympathy is NOT Empathy

 Also, different perceptions of what empathy means complicate things, I’ve heard many spontaneous definitions: it’s about having a big heart, being all sentimental about something, being a philanthropist, or reading emotions “between the lines”… yes, I guess it could very well be all that depending on the context of the conversation, but still, all the aforementioned are closer to sympathy than empathy.
 Now, when talking about Web Accessibility, empathy is luckily a very pragmatic issue.
 For example, an online storefront is either accessible or isn’t.
 In other words, “half accessible” doesn’t do if a critical journey is not successful.
 As it wouldn’t do for a brick-and-mortar store.
 Either shoppers with disabilities can or cannot go in and shop.